-The theological works say that on the Mount of Transfiguration Jesus changed his Face.
+The theological works say that on the Mount of Transfiguration, Jesus changed his Face.
 The Savior’s Transfiguration represents the date when Jesus, along with three of the closest of the disciples, Peter, James, and John, ascended Mount Tabor.
-As Jesus was praying, the apostles, sleepy with sleep, were suddenly startled by a sight they had never seen before: the Saviour’s face was changed, his face shone like the sun, and his clothes were as white as snow.
-Immediately, however, they saw something else unusual: in this light, two men were talking to Jesus about his passion and death in Jerusalem.
-These are the great Old Testament prophets, Moses and Elijah, say the theological writings.
+As Jesus was praying, the apostles, sleepy with sleep, were suddenly startled by sight they had never seen before: the Saviour’s face was changed, his face shone like the sun, and his clothes were as white as snow.
+Immediately, however, they saw something unusual: in this light, two men were talking to Jesus about his passion and death in Jerusalem.
+The great Old Testament prophets, Moses and Elijah, say the theological writings.

 The Holy Fathers tell us in the hymns of these feasts that Jesus Christ is the Image of the Holy Trinity.
-Now on Tabor, it is the first time humanity sees the Face of God the Father, Son, and Holy Spirit.
+Now on Tabor, humanity first sees the Face of God, the Father, Son, and Holy Spirit.
 Jesus Christ is the image of the Holy Trinity.
 That is the image.
-Not in the virtual sense of image, but the sense of part-seen.
-Jesus Christ is the Trinity who makes himself seen to the world.
+Not in the virtual sense of image but the feeling of being part-seen.
+Jesus Christ is the Trinity who makes himself seen in the world.

 What is the significance of the Mount of Transfiguration?

-Against the clear backdrop of the Galilean sky, Tabor presents itself in all its splendor, with a geographical configuration all of its own.
-Surrounded by a vast valley with villages and cultures of all kinds, Tabor rises to heaven like a true spiritual ladder between man and God, between matter and Spirit.
+Against the unmistakable backdrop of the Galilean sky, Tabor presents itself in all its splendor, with a geographical configuration of its own.
+Surrounded by a vast valley with villages and cultures of all kinds, Tabor rises to heaven like an actual spiritual ladder between man and God, between matter and Spirit.

-One of the great feasts of Orthodoxy, the Transfiguration of the Savior Jesus Christ, can be experienced by the faithful right where that wonderful transfiguration took place: on Mount Tabor; the place where the Son of God showed the three apostles, Peter, James and John, His true and divine face.
+One of the great feasts of Orthodoxy, the Transfiguration of the Savior Jesus Christ, can be experienced by the faithful right where that remarkable transfiguration took place: on Mount Tabor; the site where the Son of God showed the three apostles, Peter, James and John, His true and divine face.

 According to historians, the Mount of Transfiguration is located in Jerusalem and is 9 km from Nazareth.
-Unlike the Nazareth Mountains, it is unique in all its characteristics, both in terms of shape and geological structure.
+Unlike the Nazareth Mountains, it is unique in all its characteristics, shape, and geological structure.
 Although it looks like an extinct volcano, it has no volcanic elements.
-The plateau of this limestone hill has an elliptical shape, its slopes are quite steep and the view is great.
-Today, two Arab villages stand at the base of the mountain: Shibli-Umm al-Ghanam on the eastern side and Daburiyya on the western side.
-The Arabs call this hill ‘Jebel out-turn, meaning ‘Mountain of Mountains’.
-There is also a Jewish community here, known as Kfar Tavor.
+The plateau of this limestone hill has an elliptical shape, its slopes are pretty steep, and the view is excellent.
+Today, two Arab villages stand at the mountain’s base—Shibli-Umm al-Ghanam on the eastern side and Daburiyya on the western side.
+The Arabs call this hill ‘Jebel out-turn, meaning ‘Mountain of Mountains.
+There is also a Jewish community here known as Kfar Tavor.

 Saint Peter the Apostle would call it the Holy Mountain ( 2 Peter 1,18) because this is where the Lord’s Transfiguration took place, the revelation of His divinity.
-Also here took place the meeting of the representatives of the Old Testament (Moses and Elijah) with those of the New Testament (the three Apostles present).
+Also, the meeting of the representatives of the Old Testament (Moses and Elijah) with those of the New Testament (the three Apostles present).

 Key Verse related to the Mount of Transfiguration

-“Now after six days Jesus took Peter, James, and John his brother, led them up on a high mountain by themselves; and He was transfigured before them.
+“Now, after six days, Jesus took Peter, James, and John, his brother, led them up on a high mountain by themselves; He was transfigured before them.
 His face shone like the sun, and His clothes became as white as the light.
 And behold, Moses and Elijah appeared to them, talking with Him.”